When to Fertilize for a Greener Lawn

 - In the North, give grass a headstart on strong root growth by using Scotts® Turf Builder® WinterGuard® Fall Lawn Food twice in the fall: once around Labor Day and a second time 6 to 8 weeks later.

-- In the South, use Scotts® Turf Builder® Bonus® S Southern Weed & Feed2 to fertilize while controlling weeds if you have a St. Augustine, centipede, or zoysia lawn.
+- In the South, use Scotts® Turf Builder® Bonus® S Southern Weed & Feed2 for fall lawn fertilization while controlling weeds if you have a St. Augustine, centipede, or zoysia lawn.
 If you have a bermuda lawn, use Scotts® Turf Builder® WinterGuard® Fall Weed & Feed3 instead.